-4. If the results of the criminal background check from the Department of Justice indicate that there is a "RAP Sheet" (State Summary Criminal History Information) on the employee, the Records Security Officer shall print the RAP Sheet and shall pull the employee's personnel file to determine if the employee declared his or her full criminal history on the employment application.
+If the results of the criminal background check from the DOJ indicate that there is a “RAP Sheet” (State Summary Criminal History Information) on the employee, the Records Security Officer shall print the RAP Sheet.

-If the employee failed to provide a full disclosure of his or her criminal history, a determination will then be made by the Human Resources Director whether the falsification of the application by itself may be reason for termination and/or whether the criminal information is such that the employee will be terminated.
-If it is determined that the employee will not be terminated, the Records Security Officer shall create a label and place it inside the front cover of the employee’s file indicating the Department of Justice response date and the initials of the Human Resources Director.

-Except as provided herein, no person who has been convicted of any crime which renders the person unsuitable for a position in a classification shall be eligible for employment in that classification; provided, however, that the Human Resources Director and/or the appointing authority may disregard such conviction if he/she determines that mitigating circumstances exist, such as, but not limited to, evidence of rehabilitation, the length of time that has elapsed since such conviction, the age of the person at the time of the conviction, or that the conviction is not reasonably related to qualifications, duties or functions of the classification in question.
+Except as provided herein, no person who has been convicted of any crime which renders the person unsuitable for a position in a classification shall be eligible for employment in that classification; however, the Director of Human Resources and/or the appointing authority may disregard such conviction if they determine that mitigating circumstances exist, such as, but not limited to, evidence of rehabilitation, the length of time that has elapsed since such conviction, the age of the person at the time of the conviction, or that the conviction is not reasonably related to qualifications, duties, or functions of the classification in question.

-The Human Resources Director will determine whether it is necessary to share the information with a department or division head.
-If the Human Resources Director deems sharing of information with a department or division head to be necessary, the procedures set forth below in Section VII shall be followed.
+The Director of Human Resources will determine whether it is necessary to share the information with a department or division head.
+If the Director of Human Resources deems sharing of information with a department or division head to be necessary, the procedures set forth below in Section VII shall be followed.

-5. All State Summary Criminal History shall be destroyed once a decision is made on whether an individual will be employed with the County.
+Once a decision is made on whether an individual will be employed with the County, all State Summary Criminal History shall be promptly destroyed.
 In no event shall the results of the criminal background information be kept longer than thirty (30) working days from the date a decision is made on whether the employee will be employed by the County.

-6. Persons who might have supervisory or discretionary power over minors, the elderly, the handicapped, or the mentally impaired shall be prohibited from working directly with minors until the applicant or employee has submitted to fingerprinting, a response has been received from the Department of Justice, and, where there is a RAP sheet, the Human Resources Director has approved the person's employment in accordance with the procedures set forth in Section IV B below.

-7. The Department of Justice provides a response within seventy-two (72) hours of submission of fingerprint information.
-If the Department of Justice does not respond within seventy-two (72) hours, the Records Security Officer shall immediately follow up by calling the Department of Justice or by completing an “Applicant Fingerprint Transaction Follow-up Request” form supplied by the Department of Justice.

-B. Fingerprinting Current Employees Having Supervisory or Disciplinary Power over Minors, the Elderly, the Handicapped, or the Mentally Impaired
+Fingerprinting, DOJ and FBI Background Checks of Current and New Employees Having Supervisory or Disciplinary Power over Minors, the Elderly, the Handicapped, or the Mentally Impaired